SRC-technology/SRC/meetings/2019-07-08/agenda.md

    1. Ammendments to Membership Conditions, and introduction of a distinction between Supporters and Contributors
    1.
 3. Additional issues
+   1. Planning for the AGM if we have some time.
 4. Closing of the meeting